techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

 - ImportExcel module &gt;= 7+
 - VMware PowerCLI module &gt;= 12.3+

-To install this tool we only need to use the **“Install-Module”** command from a Powershell console.
+To install this tool we only need to use the `Install-Module` command from a Powershell console.

 ```powershell
 Install-Module -Name VMware.PowerCLI